Jako/PDFResource/core/components/pdfresource/docs/mkdocs/usage.md

-# Usage
+## Enable the PDF generation

-*PDFResource* works out of the box and creates PDF files from all resources, that have the template variable `create_pdf` assigned (the template variable name could be changed in MODX system settings).
-The generated PDF files are saved with the current alias path to `{assets_url}/pdf/`
+*PDFResource* works out of the box and creates PDF files from all resources, *that have the template variable `create_pdf` assigned (the template variable *name could be changed in MODX system settings).
+The generated PDF files are *saved with the current alias path to `{assets_url}/pdf/`

 So after the installation you only have to assign the template variable `create_pdf` to the templates of the resources that should be converted to PDF and check that template variable in the resource (checked by default).

 ### PDF generation on the fly

 To generate PDF files on the fly with *PDFResource* you have to assign the template variable `live_pdf` to a template (the template variable name could be changed in MODX system settings) and check this template variable on a resource.
 After this, the resource will be rendered as PDF file in the browser.
 The file could be saved with the current alias.

+!!! caution
-**Caution:** This option should only be activated, if the content of the resource is dynamically changed.
+    This option should only be activated, if the content of the resource is dynamically changed.
 Generating the PDF is a quite resource consuming process and it could take some time.

 ### PDF options

 By default the PDF content and the CSS code for the PDF could be changed with the chunks `tplPDF` and `tplCSS`.
 Some other PDF options (pagesize, margins etc.) could be set in MODX system setting.

 The following MODX system settings are available in the namespace `pdfresource`: